alexgaas/goch/README.md

         /
 m = 1, m != 2 as expected
 ```
-that's classic case of data contention (or race). how would we address this problem?
-first and most simple way would be to use **atomic** types
+That is a classic case of data contention (or race).
+How would we address this problem?
+Most simple way would be to use **atomic** types:
 ```go
 func main() {
 	var m atomic.Int32